Nationals vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will send Kevin Gausman (9-8) to the mound for his 26th start this season.
+- The Blue Jays will send Jose Berrios (9-9) to the mound for his 27th start this season.

 |Opponent